 All details about your child’s treatment pertinent to the specific orthodontic appliance recommended, including the costs and time frame will be answered in this stage.

 Now that we have explained the process and benefits of having your teeth back in good working order with Orthopaedic and Orthodontic treatments, we enjoin you to visit us at Dental 266 in Burwood soon.
-We look forward seeing you here!
+We look forward to seeing you here!